 - 1. Verbal warning and Intervention.
 The teacher will specifically state what the student is doing that is not following expectations and then will provide an intervention to help them remember what they should be doing. - 2.
 Visual warning and Intervention.
 This will look different depending on the grade level, but students will receive a visual warning regarding their behavior.
-In a classroom where a clip chart is used, this may be clipping down.
-In another classroom, the Patriot card may be placed on a student's desk.
-This warning should be private, but visible to the student so that he/she is reminded that a change in behavior is needed. - 3.
-Patriot Card is documented. - K-3rd grade Patriot Mark.
+In a classroom

+- 3. Patriot Card is documented. - K-3rd grade Patriot Mark.
 If a student's behavior continues, the teacher will record the behavior and the attempted interventions on the student's Patriot card.
 In these grades, the card does not go home, but is used as a tracking sheet in the classroom.
 Every third mark on the card results in an office referral. - 4th-5th grade Patriot Mark.
 If a student's behavior continues, the teacher will record the behavior and the attempted interventions on the student's Patriot card.
 In these grades, the card does not go home, but is used as a tracking sheet in the classroom.
 Every third mark on the card results in an office referral.
 However, these cards are also used to track restroom passes, electronic devices violations and dress code violations. - 6th-8th grade.
 If a student's behavior continues, the teacher will record the behavior and the attempted interventions on the student's Patriot card.
 In these grades, a hole punch unique to the teacher is used to denote the number of incidents a student has accumulated.
 This card is kept by the student in a sheet protector and does go home nightly for parents to be able to review.
 Every third mark on the card is an office referral.
 These cards are also used to track restroom passes, electronic devices violations and dress code violations.